Wildlife trade: South America

-Although the volume of animals traded may be greater in Southeast Asia, animal trading in Latin America is widespread as well.
+Although the volume of animals traded may be greater in Southeast Asia, animal trade in Latin America is widespread as well.

 In open air Amazon markets in Iquitos and Manaus, a variety of rainforest animals are sold openly as meat, such as agoutis, peccaries, turtles, turtle eggs, walking catfish, etc. In addition, many species are sold as pets.
 The keeping of parrots and monkeys as pets by villagers along the Amazon is commonplace.
 But the sale of these "companion" animals in open markets is rampant.
-Capturing the baby tamarins, marmosets, spider monkeys, saki monkeys, etc., in order to sell them, often requires shooting the mother primate out of a treetop with her clinging child; the youngster may or may not survive the fall.
-With the human population increasing, such practices have a serious impact on the future prospects for many threatened species.
+Capturing the baby tamarins, marmosets, spider monkeys, saki monkeys, in order to sell them, often requires shooting the mother primate out of a treetop with her clinging child; the youngster may or may not survive the fall.
 The United States is a popular destination for Amazonian rainforest animals.
 They are smuggled across borders the same way illegal drugs are – in the trunks of cars, in suitcases, in crates disguised as something else.

+With the human population increasing, such practices have a serious impact on the future prospects for many threatened species.
+A report from WWF and the Zoological Society of London in 2024 found that the wildlife populations in Latin America and the Caribbean, including the Amazon, have declined by an average of 94% over the past 48 years.
+This was the largest decline seen in a region of the world.
+It was caused by multiple factors including wildlife trafficking, combined with deforestation and other pressures.

 In Venezuela more than 400 animal species are involved in subsistence hunting, domestic and international (illegal) trade.
 These activities are widespread and might overlap in many regions, although they are driven by different markets and target different species.

-In Brazil, the wildlife trade has grown over the years, as it one of the most biodiverse areas in the world.
+In Brazil, the wildlife trade has grown over the years, as it is one of the most biodiverse areas in the world.
 Mammals and amphibians are among the highest traded animals.
 In recent studies, non-native species of amphibians and mammals were identified in Brazil, with frogs and rodents, respectively, posing the greatest invasion risks.
 The online trade of amphibians as exotic pets has risen almost six times since 2015.